Comprehensive Planning, and Housing

 Why so much enthusiasm and interest in master planning?
 Communities clearly recognize the value of a unifying, long-range plan.
 And, well, matching grant funds from DLTA and the Community Compact Cabinet certainly don't hurt the projects.
 But more than all that, we think that SRPEDD's team-based, collaborative approach is also a key ingredient to the successful Master Plan formula.

 Communities can think of SRPEDD staff as members of their own customized master planning team, each experienced and committed to making the entire process as easy and effective as possible.
-To this end, we gather and analyze information that is presented at a series of initial public workshops with local residents, business owners, and officials.
+To this end, we gather and analyze information presented at a series of initial public workshops with local residents, business owners, and officials.
 It’s at this point that the effort really takes off.
 Sure, the data is informative and presentations from SRPEDD staff can help set the table discussion.
 But it’s the participants from each community that are the true experts.
-In other words, we attend these events to learn from you - not the other way around.
+In other words, we attend these events to learn from you - not vice versa.
 Your ideas, hopes, and aims for the future are what ultimately shape the Master Plan and its "Vision."

-As we look to 2020 and beyond, we hope to continue Master Planning with and learning from all 27 communities in the SRPEDD region.
+As we look into the future, we hope to continue Master Planning with and learning from all 27 communities in the SRPEDD region.

 Lakeville Master Plan